qa-exercises/solution-todo-list-testing/README.md

-Starter template for the unit testing lab.
+Solution for the unit testing lab.